northeastern-rc/rc-public-documentation/docs/source/software/spack.md

 `. $SPACK_ROOT/share/spack/setup-env.sh`

 :::{note}
-Spack can be installed in a `/work`, which enables members of the `/work` to use the programs that are installed with Spack in that directory.
+Spack can be installed in `/work`, which enables members of your `/work` group to use the programs that are installed with Spack in that directory.
+If you decide to install Spack on `/work`, do the following:
+1. cd `/work/<PI-Project-Dir>
+1. git clone -c feature.manyFiles=true https://github.com/spack/spack.git
+1. export SPACK_ROOT=/work/<PI-Project-Dir>/spack
+1. . $SPACK_ROOT/share/spack/setup-env.sh
 :::

 ## Installing LAMMPS with Spack example